The set splittability problem: The complexity of -splittability

-Here there are $|T|$ many copies of $E_0$ in $E$.
+Here there are $|T|$-many copies of $E_0$ in $E$.

 It is easy to see that the dimensions of the matrix $M$ are polynomial in the dimensions of the matrix $A$.
 (Recall here that $p$ is a fixed parameter of the construction.)
-Hence the construction is a polynomial-time mapping.
+Hence the construction is polynomial time (in $r\cdot c$).